Public Records Request Administrative Policy

 - Making the record available for inspection or copying in person, or transmitting copies of requested records by mail, email, or through online portals;

-- Notifying the requestor of any fees associated with their request, according to Section q.
-Fees below;
+- Notifying the requestor of any fees associated with their request, according to Fees section below;

 - Denying the public records request, notifying the requestor of the denial, and providing a written statement of the specific reasons for the denial.

 Additional time required to respond to a request may be based upon the need to clarify what information the requestor is seeking, collaborate with the requestor to ensure a successful search, to locate and assemble the information requested, to notify third parties or agencies affected by the request, or to determine whether any part of the information requested is exempt and that a denial should be made as to all or part of the request and to prepare redaction logs as appropriate.
 If the requestor fails to clarify the request within thirty (30) days, the Library need not respond and the request will be closed as abandoned.
 In this case, the Library will send a closure letter to the requestor.
 However, if a portion of the request is clear, the Library will respond to that portion.
 Those portions that remain unclarified after 30 days will be considered abandoned and closed.

 The Library may receive requests for public records identified in terms of "any and all documents related to" or similar language.
 Library staff shall not be obligated to interpret such a broad, general request in order to decipher which specific documents may be of interest to the requestor and the PRA does not allow a requestor to search through the Library's files for records which cannot be identified or described to the Library.
 When a request uses a vague phrase such as "all records relating to," the PRO shall seek clarification to determine what identifiable records are being sought; or deny the request, notify the requestor of the denial, and provide a written statement of the specific reasons for the denial.